gbmhunter/blog/content/electronics/circuit-design/rfid.md

 ## Recycling

-Aside from recycling the RFID tag itseld, RFID tags also affect the the recycling of the product it is attached too.
-The presence of paper, aluminium, copper, gold and silver in the RFID tag can introduce new challenges to the recycling of the product.
+Aside from recycling the RFID tag itself, RFID tags also affect the the recycling of the product it is attached too.
+The presence of paper, aluminum, copper, gold and silver in the RFID tag can introduce new challenges to the recycling of the product.
 The cost of an RFID tag is low and still dropping, reducing the incentive to recycle it.
 Active tags, mainly because of the battery, are considered electronic equipment under the European WEEE directive, and has to be recycled under the appropriate regulations.
 Passive tags are outside the WEEE scope.
 There are special glues/adhesives which facilitate the removal of the RFID tag from the product it is attached to.
 A current area of research (as of 2013) are biodegradable tags that degrade naturally on paper products.

 ## RFID Software

-Most RFID reader development kits come with suppporting software to get a RFID project started quickly.
+Most RFID reader development kits come with supporting software to get a RFID project started quickly.
 They usually provide a PC-based GUI which connects to the reader via Ethernet, USB, or serial, can provides a readout of tags that are in range (and shows you things like their ID and RSSI), and allows you to adjust things like read interval and read power.

 {{< figure src="/images/2012/11/uhf-rfid-tag-read-results-astra-ex-to-usa.png" width="1042px" caption="Readout of RFID tags in the near vicinity by the ThingMagic AstraEX."  >}}